jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 }
 ```

+> [!NOTE]
+> This code snippet is already included in the boilerplate if you created the application with the template.
+> Feel free to change the domain id or the configuration file in order to fit the requirements of your application.

 ### Create the DDS Topic

+To allow data to flow around the system first you need to define your topics.
+You can define multiple topics in the same domain,
+each topic consists in a topic name and the topic type that will be used to share information.

-Before create the topic, it is mandatory to register the type that is going to be used to share the data in that topic.
+Before creating a topic, you must to register the type that is going to be used to share the data in that topic.

 We are going to use the `Message` structure defined in the IDL project.
-The following code shows how to register the `Message` type in the previously created domain participant:
+The following code shows how to register the `Message` type
+in the previously created domain participant:

 ```csharp
 MessageTypeSupport support = new MessageTypeSupport();